greg-raven/hdc/_posts/2013-04-05-hesperia-bmx-revival-2.md

 The park offers two tracks --- one for more seasoned or older riders and a separate track for beginners.
 Dalton said children as young as 18 months old can learn the sport by riding a strider bike on the strider track.

-“People don’t understand that it’s not just a venue for kids to ride a bike, it changes live,” said Mike Lampignano, who operated a track at Live Oak in the ’90s.
+“People don't understand that it's not just a venue for kids to ride a bike, it changes live,” said Mike Lampignano, who operated a track at Live Oak in the '90s.

-Mayor Bill Holland said he hopes the future will bring riders and families from different areas and “they’ll see what a jewel Hesperia is, come to ride and decide to stay.”
+Mayor Bill Holland said he hopes the future will bring riders and families from different areas and “they'll see what a jewel Hesperia is, come to ride and decide to stay.”

 Source: AMY ZILLNER, For the Daily Press, vvdailypress.com/news/hesperia-39745-bmx-revival.html